The Dreamland Chronicles: Books

 Sava has self-published six volumes of The Dreamland Chronicles.
 The first, released in 2006, collects the first four chapters.
 The second, released in 2007, collects chapters 5–8.
 The third, released in 2009, collects chapters 9–12.

 About the author

 Sava studied illustration at the Academy of Art University in San Francisco.
 In 2001 he created 3D computer art for the comic book The Lab from Astonish Comics.
-He has also worked on video games, the Casper animated movie sequels, and computer-generated artwork for the Spider-Man: Quality of Life comic book miniseries for Marvel Comics with writer Greg Rucka.
+He has also worked on video games, the Casper animated film sequels, and computer-generated artwork for the Spider-Man: Quality of Life comic book miniseries for Marvel Comics with writer Greg Rucka.
 In 2007 Sava and Diego Jourdan released Ed's Terrestrials, an all-ages comic about three runaway aliens and a boy, named Ed, who helps them.
 The two also released Pet Robots, a comic book about four military robots who bond with four kids on a field trip to a toy factory.
 Disney has picked up the rights for a Pet Robots film.